-Practice

-Phrases, Dependent Clauses, Independent Clauses
+Practice: Phrases, Dependent Clauses, Independent Clauses

-Directions: Identify each group of words as a phrase, a dependent clause, or an independent clause.
+Directions: Identify each group of words as phrases, dependent clauses, or independent clauses.

 - 1. Because Mitch forgot his book.

 - 2. Because of Mitch's angry personality.

 - 3. Mitch was angry for over a month.

 - 4. Whichever one you want.

 - 5. When fighting the fire, two firemen were taken to the hospital.

 - 6. Before the game and after the first five announcements.

 - 7. At last, as I painted my house.

 - 8. Finally, Pete decided to quit his job and find another job.

 - 9. Stop.

 - 10. Where did you put that book?